 This program is the standard for small business accounting, and it offers much more than an independent contractor probably needs.
 But, that said, it also includes everything an independent contractor may ever need.
 That includes live bank connections, double entry accounting, invoicing, payment processing, and mobile apps.

 Quickbooks has versions for both Windows and Mac, as well as an online version (which is best for independent contractors).
 There is both a self-employed version and full version that should both sufficiently handle your business needs.
-Quickbooks Self-Employed costs $5 per month.
-The $10 per month Simple Start version should be plenty for most independent contractors.
+Quickbooks Self-Employed plans start at $7.50 per month and go up to $17 for the Live Tax Bundle which includes live assistance from CPAs.

 Runner-Up, Best Overall: Xero